clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

       dkms ldtarball <KERNEL-MODULE-SOURCE_WITH_DKMS>.tar.gz

-   :command:`dkms ldtarball` will place the kernel module source under :file:`/usr/src/<MODULE-NAME>-<MODULE-VERSION>/`, build if necessary, and add the module into the dkms tree.
+   :command:`dkms ldtarball` places the kernel module source under :file:`/usr/src/<MODULE-NAME>-<MODULE-VERSION>/`, builds it if necessary, and adds the module into the DKMS tree.

 #.
-Verify the kernel module is detected by checking the output of
+Verify the kernel module is detected by checking the output of the
-   :command:`dkms status`.
+   :command:`dkms status` command.

    .. code-block:: bash

       dkms status

 #.
 Install the kernel module.

    .. code-block:: bash